Today's Best Tech Deals

-Excel for iOSMacworld Rating
+Microsoft Excel for iOS

 Microsoft's new "free to create" pricing model, which requires only a free Microsoft account, means that Excel will be truly free for most users.
 Unless you're creating and editing graphs in Excel for iOS, you'll probably find that the free version meets your needs.

 - Free version will meet most users' needs

 - Touch interface is well thought out; Dropbox integration

 - Nearly every function from desktop Excel is present; Numeric keypad speeds formula entry